hubbleui/framework/src/docs/02_customize/04_colors.md

 #### Usage<a id='theme-usage'></a>

 Theme colors are available through both Sass and CSS Variables.
-They are not available as a utility classes or palette shades unless defined as a "brand" color pre-complication
+They are not available as a utility classes or palette shades unless defined as a "theme" color pre-complication

 Changing Hubble's core theme color via Sass is super simple: